Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 after testing the coverage reports are then geneated and uploaded using pytest-cov, ensuring all critical code paths are tested.

-- Fixed Issues:
+Fixed Issues:

   - Enhanced test reliability by mocking dependencies and isolating tests.

 **CD Description**

-The CD pipeline builds and deploys the Flask backend as a Docker container:
+The CD pipeline focuses on the containerization of the backend as a docker container and pushing it to the container registry in azure. it follows the outlines steps below:

-Docker Build: Creates container images for DEV or UAT using environment-specific Dockerfiles.
+1. Docker Build:
+Uses environment-specific Dockerfiles to create container images tailored to DEV, UAT or PROD environment.

+2. Push to Container Registry in Azure:
-Push to Registry: Publishes images to Azure Container Registry.
+Publishes the Docker images to Azure Container Registry for centralized storage and secure access.

-App Service Deployment: Deploys containers to Azure App Service.
+3. App Service Deployment:
+Deploys the backend containers to Azure App Services using the Azure CLI (az webapp create and az webapp config) or GitHub actions for streamlined deployment.

-- Fixed Issues:
+Fixed Issues:

+  - Addressed missing or misconfigured Dockerfiles by ensuring each environment's specific requirements were included.
-Fixed missing Dockerfiles and resolved registry authentication failures by retrieving credentials from Azure Key Vault.
+  - Resolved registry authentication failures by securely integrating Azure Key Vault credentials into the workflow.

 #### Test/behavior driven development strategy